vipra-uwf/vipra-1.0/Documentation/ResearcherFiles/output/Output.md

 ### File Sink

-The `File Sink` outputs to a JSON file at the provided file path from the command line.
+The `File Sink` outputs to a JSON file at the provided directory path from the module parameters file.

 ID: dkSDMqF7Q55UWSxva6pm